twallema/DENV-serotype-imputation/data/README.md

 This folder is not on GitHub but is automatically generated when users run the Bayesian serotype imputation model `~/scripts/bayesian-imputation-model/fit-imputation-model.py`.
 It will contain diagnostics of the model runs, as well as the final result (latent serotype distribution).

 ## Conversion scripts

-+ `build_distance-adjacency-matrix.py`: Notebook used to build an adjacency matrix and a demographically-weighted distance matrix between Brazilian states.

 + `datasus_DENV-linelist_conversion.py`: Script used to convert the (partly confidential) raw linelisted datasus DENV data (`~/data/raw/datasus_DENV-linelist/composite_dataset`) into a more pleasant interim format.